 Capacitive buckling springs feel slightly lighter than membrane buckling springs, which is a pro or con depending on your taste.
 Most people tend to prefer the lighter feel, though.
 What some people don't universally prefer is the higher-pitched auditory feedback, with membrane buckling springs typically sounding more "baritone" by comparison.
 Many people report membrane buckling springs not feeling as refined as capacitive buckling springs in comparison, too.

 Model Fs are typically made with hard (but also brittle) plastics, or metal.
 This makes many Model Fs feel more robust and strong when handled.
-However, Model Ms are usually made of more flexible plastic that whilst doesn't feel as taut as Model F plastic can absorb more damage.
+However, Model Ms are usually made of more flexible plastic; whilst doesn't feel as taut as Model F plastic, it can absorb more damage.
 This is however offset with the Model M's Achilles' heel - the possibility of plastic rivet loss.
-In real terms, the case of a Model M is stronger but the internal assembly is not.
-Model Fs also have an Achilles' heel due to assembly foam degradation, although physical handing of the keyboard from the outside usually doesn't directly affect the foam.
+In real terms, the case of a Model M is more resilient but the internal assembly is not.
+Model Fs technically also, have an Achilles' heel due to assembly foam degradation, although physical handing of the keyboard from the outside usually doesn't directly affect the foam.